Bagaya Monastery: Architecture

 The Bagaya Monastery which consists of the seven-tiered spire has Dhanu hall and Bhawga hall.
 It also has eight stairways made up of bricks.
 The monastery, which was built with 267 gigantic teak wood posts, has a structure of great dimensions: 188 ft high in length and 103 ft in width.
-This weather-worn but magnificent monastery stands in the middle of wide paddy fields, with palms, banana trees and thorny green bushes clustered in profusion around its shady base.
-The monastery is decorated with splendid Burmese architectural works such as carvings, floral arabesques, the ornamentation with curved figurines and the reliefs of birds and animals as well as small pillars decorated on the wall, the artistic works of Inwa Era.
+The monastery stands in the middle of wide paddy fields, with palms, banana trees and thorny green bushes clustered in profusion around its shady base.
+The monastery is decorated with Burmese architectural works such as carvings, floral arabesques, the ornamentation with curved figurines and the reliefs of birds and animals as well as small pillars decorated on the wall, the artistic works of Inwa Era.